lim1ts/lim1ts.github.io/_posts/2017-10-19-hackluTriangles.md

     MOV SB, #0
     MOV SL, #0
 ```
-If you are new to assembly, the roughly translated functions can be found at the bottom of the post.
+If you are new to assembly, the roughly translated functions can be found at the bottom of the post.[Here](http://armconverter.com/hextoarm/) is the online converter I used.

 Knowing how the functions work now, we can quickly create a function to help us find what we need to pass `test_pw`.